JunYuHuang/top-hangman-cli/Planning.md

   - if the input is a whole word guess attempt
     - append it to the string array word_guesses
     - continue to next turn (next outer game loop)
+  - if the word guesser won
+    - word guesser wins if:
+      - if the size of correct_char_guesses equals the count of unique chars in the word OR
+      - word_guesses has at least 1 string element and its last string matches the word exactly
+    - game is over and word guesser won
+    - display
+      - hangman ASCII art / string
+      - fully revealed word
+      - incorrected char guesses (if any)
+      - word guesser winner message
+      - revealed word message
+    - return out of outer game loop

 ## Expanded Pseudocode / Partial Code